Boosting Your Child's Immunity with TCM

 “A weak lung system increases the likelihood of respiratory illnesses, while a weak spleen system makes one prone to digestive illnesses,” says Eu Yan Sang physician Quek Yiyan.
 “That’s why children often catch colds and have stomach upsets.”

 In TCM, healthy qi defends against external pathogens.
 When the flow of qi in organs is not optimal, their delicate yin-yang balance is disturbed.
-In treating children, TCM practitioners therefore focus on strengthening or restoring the flow of qi, particularly around these vulnerable systems.
+In managing children, TCM practitioners therefore focus on strengthening or restoring the flow of qi, particularly around these vulnerable systems.
 The objective is to keep the body in a balanced yin-yang state, says Physician Quek.

 Like running water in a stream, Qi cannot afford to be stagnant, “If an organ is colonised by bacteria, such an invasion can be imagined as a brackish pond,” she says.
 “The organ then has to be ‘cleansed’ and the proper flow of qi re-established."